microsoft/TemplateStudio/docs/features/identity.md

 ## Introduction

-The Identity features add user authentication to your app and enable you to restrict the use of the app (Forced Login) or provide restricted content (Optional Login) to authenticated users.
+The Identity features add user authentication to your app and enable you to restrict your app (Forced Login) or provide restricted content (Optional Login) to authenticated users.

-Both Forced Login and Optional Login use the [Microsoft.Identity.Client](https://www.nuget.org/packages/Microsoft.Identity.Client) (MSAL) nuget package to authenticate the user againt the Azure Active Directory.
+Both Forced Login and Optional Login use the [Microsoft.Identity.Client](https://www.nuget.org/packages/Microsoft.Identity.Client) (MSAL) nuget package to authenticate the user againt Azure Active Directory.

 Once the user has been authenticated, the app will call the Microsoft Graph to retrieve user information.
-The app will also contain a section in the settings page that allows the user to log in/out.
+The user info is displayed on the Navigation View, and also on a section of the SettingsPage that also allows the user to log out.

 ## Authentication Endpoints